BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 ## Looking Up Funds

-With your new `makeCommand` for RPC functions, you can equally run a command like `getwalletinfo` or `getbalance`:
+With your new `makeCommand` for RPC functions, you can similarly run a command like `getwalletinfo` or `getbalance`:
 ```
 var method = "getwalletinfo"
 var param = ""